Undergraduate Catalog 2024-2025

 Website: http://www.wku.edu/wkuhpa

 Students planning a career in pharmacy should follow a pre-pharmacy curriculum at WKU.
-After completion of a minimum of 70 credit hours, the student may take the Pharmacy College Admissions Test (PCAT) and apply for admission to a school of pharmacy for the remaining four years of training.
+After completion of a minimum of 70 credit hours, students are often able to apply for admission to a school of pharmacy for the remaining four years of training.

-The following curriculum contains courses required for admission to the University of Kentucky, College of Pharmacy.
-The courses required by other schools of pharmacy are much the same; however, the student should investigate the requirements of the school to which they plan to attend in order that every requirement may be included in their pre-pharmacy program.
+The following curriculum contains courses required for admission to most pharmacy schools in our region.
+Students should investigate the requirements of each school to which they plan to attend in order to ensure every requirement may be included in their pre-pharmacy program.

 BIOL 120